The value of your investment can go down as well as up and you could get back less than you paid in.

 So the charge for the first £50,000 is 0.40%, the next £200,000 is 0.35%, and so on.
 This is calculated daily and taken monthly from your cash account 1 where money’s held before being invested.

-We take a look at all of the accounts you have with us – including our Investment Account and Aviva Stocks & Shares ISA – when calculating your charge.
-That way, the greater the value of your investments, the lower the percentage you’ll pay, giving you great value.
+We look at all of the accounts you have with the online investment service –which offers the Aviva Pension, Investment Account and Aviva Stocks & Shares ISA – when calculating your charge.

 Paper correspondence charge